 Step 1: Under the Physical Interface section, make sure the settings exactly match those of your primary router.
 For example, if your primary router uses WPA2 Personal with TKIP encryption, set things the same here, and enter your key as you would if you were connecting from a PC or phone.

-Step 2: Next, under the Virtual Interface section, you’ll establish the settings you’ll use to connect to this router.
+Step 2: Next, under the Virtual Interfaces section, you’ll establish the settings you’ll use to connect to this router.
 It’s best to make these identical to the settings in the Physical Interface section.

 Step 3: Hit Save, but hold off on Apply Settings.